The moment AI finishes your app

 - Client / server: one asks, one answers.
 Always.

-- Frontend / backend: seen / unseen halves of your app.
+- Frontend / backend: seen and unseen halves of your app.
 Hostile browser, trusted server.

 - Database / file storage: structured data vs big blobs.
 Different tools.